 The portion of the 1964 Civil Rights Act prohibiting employers from discrimination in recruiting, hiring, and advancement based on race, color, religion, sex, or national origin.

-An assistant House or Senate Floor leader who helps round up party members for quorum calls and important votes.
-Coined in the British Parliament, this term is derived from “whipper-in,” a person who kept the dogs from straying during a fox hunt.
+An assistant House or Senate Floor leader who helps round up party Members for quorum calls and important votes.
+Coined in the British Parliament, this term is derived from “whipper-in,” a person who keeps the dogs from straying during a fox hunt.

 Describes the phenomenon of women succeeding their late husbands in Congress—a main entrée for women into political office until the 1960s.
 Particularly in the House, which requires special elections to fill vacancies, local party leaders often asked widows to serve as candidates.
 Expectations were that widows would serve as placeholders and retire to private life once a suitable long-term candidate (usually a man) was identified.
 Many congressional widows served abbreviated terms but others, particularly those who had prior experience serving as aides in their husbands’ offices or as his political surrogate in the district, enjoyed long and influential careers.